nickgrosik/ppgp/README.md

 ### **AI File Classifier (optional)**
 Identifies file types before encryption and recommends best practices (like when hybrid encryption makes sense).

-These features will be optional add‑ons — the core cryptography stays clean, simple, and fully manual.
+These features will be optional add‑ons.
+The core cryptography will stay clean, simple, and fully manual.

 ---